gayeeA/task_2/README.md

-Create a new django project and create the 3 html files inside it for home page, login and signup.
+Create a new django project and create the 3 html files inside it for home page, login, signup adn progile page.